ibm-cloud-docs/subnets/about.md

 ### Primary Subnets
 {:#primary-subnets}

-Primary Subnets are assigned automatically by {{site.data.keyword.BluSoftlayer_notm}}, and are what provide IP addresses to resources as needed.
+Primary Subnets are assigned automatically by {{site.data.keyword.cloud_notm}}, and are what provide IP addresses to resources as needed.
 We assign and remove Primary Subnets as required to fulfill other products.
 All servers will be provisioned with at least one IP address from a Primary Subnet, commonly referred to as a primary IP address.
 Some products and options result in more primary IP addresses being assigned.

 It is important to understand that IP addresses within Primary Subnets, which are not yet assigned to resources, are not available for your use.
 If you attempt to use unassigned IP addresses from Primary Subnets we will inevitably assign them to another resource at some point.
 This leads to IP conflicts on the network and general service disruption.
 We reserve the right to block or otherwise make unusable any IP address on a Primary Subnet which is not specifically assigned during fulfillment of other products.